 With the ability to clean 2.5 liters of water a minute the Guardian can treat up to 10,000 liters of water.
 Ideal for use in freezing temperatures and frequent use, the Guardian can help to protect against viruses, bacteria, particles, and protozoa.

-Complete with 3 collapsible pouches and the system comes complete with a removable push-pull cap that allows the user to pour the water into a bottle or spray it straight into their mouth.
+Complete with 3 collapsible pouches, the system comes complete with a removable push-pull cap that allows the user to pour the water into a bottle or spray it straight into their mouth.

-With a lifetime warranty and weighing 363 grams, the PointOne is easy to store in your backpack and it has the ability to filter up to 540 gallons or 2,044 liters per day.
+With a lifetime warranty and weighing 363 grams, the PointOne is easy to store in your backpack, and it can filter up to 540 gallons or 2,044 liters per day.